AmnisIO/AmnisIO/README.md

 run(blink);
 ```
-You have written our first application using AmnisIO.
+You have written your first application using AmnisIO.
 Congrats!

 Let's deploy the app and see it in full glory:
 ```bash
 npm run deploy
 ```

-You have your first AmnisIO project running on your Arduino UNO!
+You have your first AmnisIO application running on your Arduino UNO!
 Let's celebrate!

 ## How it works